Jesus was fully human

-1. What does this passage tell us of Jesus before his birth?
+- What does this passage tell us about Jesus before his birth?

-3. Look up Isaiah 45:22-23.
-There it is "at the name of God" that every knee will bow.
-What is that saying when applied, as here (v.
-10), to Jesus?
+- Look up Isaiah 45:22-23.
+There, it is “at the name of God” that every knee will bow.
+What is that saying when it is applied to Jesus, as it is verse 10?

-It might be good for members to choose a verse that has struck them tonight, mention it, and pray that God will make it true for them or thank him for it.
+It might be good for members to choose a verse that has been especially meaningful to them tonight, mention it, and pray that God will make it true for them or thank him for it.